Skip to main content

 When you receive a parking ticket in Ontario, you must handle it within 15 days.
 Municipalities are responsible for parking tickets, not the province.
 You can pay the fine through your city's local parking services department.
 Specific payment instructions will be included on the ticket.

 Several payment options are available, such as mail, in-person at a local parking services office, or online.
 If you choose to pay online, visit the website indicated on your ticket or the municipality’s site and follow the outlined steps.
-You will need your ticket number and plate number for identification.
-Make sure you get a receipt as proof of payment.
+You will need your ticket number and vehicle plate number for identification purposes.
+Ensure you obtain a receipt as proof of payment.

 If you fail to pay the fine within the given timeframe, you will have an extra 15 days to request an extension for the payment due date.
 However, late fees will accrue with each subsequent payment period until the bill is settled.